 But knowing that paid reviews are a bad thing doesn’t seem to stop them.
+They keep contracting with low-lifes for fake reviews on Amazon.
 Nor does inflating their accounts.
 They’re not willing to put in the time and effort – they just want instant gratification.

 My Own Focus & Method